 Next, we’ll want to add a diagnostic setting in your AVS private cloud, so it knows where to send your logs to.

 Click on your AVS private cloud.
-Go to Diagnostic settings on the left-hand menu under “Monitoring”.
-Select “+ Add diagnostic setting”.
+Go to Diagnostic settings on the left-hand menu under Monitoring.
+Select + Add diagnostic setting.

 Give your diagnostic setting a name.
 Select the log categories you are interested in sending to your Log Analytics workspace.

-Make sure to select the checkbox next to “Send to Log Analytics workspace”.
+Make sure to select the checkbox next to Send to Log Analytics workspace.
 Select the Subscription your Log Analytics workspace lives in and the Log Analytics workspace.
-Click “Save” on the top left.
+Click Save on the top left.

 At this point, your Log Analytics workspace has been successfully configured to receive logs from your AVS private cloud.